Can You Eat Healthy At Family Dollar? We Investigate

 Which Dollar Store is the Healthiest?

-The carb options (mostly beans and rice), the snack options (mostly nuts) and the drink options (mostly coffee, tea and one or two unprocessed fruit juices) are very similar between all three stores.
+The carb options (mostly beans and rice), the snack options (mostly nuts) and the drink options (mostly coffee, tea and one or two fruit juices without added sugar) are very similar between all three stores.

 The prices are slightly better at Dollar Tree than at the other two dollar stores as well.